 After a few months of further experiments, he reported his additional conclusions to the Académie.
 The most likely explanation was that uranium salts stored energy and non-phosphorescent salts also emit the invisible radiation with the same intensity as the phosphorescent ones.

 “I thought that it would not be without interest to draw attention to the emission produced by uranium which is, I think, the first example of a metal presenting a phenomenon of the category of invisible phosphorescence.”.

 Further work on radioactivity

-Though the discovery of radioactivity is usually attributed to Becquerel, the term was actually first used by Pierre and Marie Curie.
-Triggered by the results of Becquerel, Marie Curie started to investigate whether it was possible to achieve the same results with other minerals.
+Though the discovery of radioactivity is attributed to Becquerel, the term was first used by Pierre and Marie Curie.
+Prompted by Becquerel’s results, Marie Curie investigated whether it was possible to achieve the same results with other minerals.
 It took the Curie couple four years to discover three new radioactive substances- polonium, thorium, and radium, which were much more active than uranium.
 They reported that their discoveries were made possible “only due to the new investigation procedure made possible by the Becquerel rays”.

 In 1903, Becquerel won the Nobel Prize in Physics, “in recognition of the extraordinary services he has rendered by his discovery of spontaneous radioactivity”.
 The prize was shared with Pierre and Marie Curie, “in recognition of the extraordinary services they have rendered by their joint researches on the radiation phenomena discovered by Professor Henri Becquerel”.
 Five years later, Rutherford won the Nobel Prize in Chemistry for his work in the disintegration of elements and the chemistry of radioactive substances.
 In that same year, Antoine Henri Becquerel died of a heart attack, at the age of 55.